thingwave/ArrowheadCore-Translator-Fiware/README.md

 A full setup guide can be read here: [DEBIAN-INSTALL.md](https://github.com/arrowhead-f/core-java/blob/develop/documentation/Debian%20Packages/DEBIAN-INSTALL.md)

 A guide on how to add new core systems to the package generation: [DEBIAN-DEV.md](https://github.com/arrowhead-f/core-java/blob/develop/documentation/Debian%20Packages/DEBIAN-DEV.md)

+### REST interfaces

+Each core system offers [Swagger UI](https://swagger.io/tools/swagger-ui/) to discover its REST interfaces.
+This UI is available at the `/api/` root path.
+So for example the REST interfaces of the Service Registry is available at http://localhost:8442/api/ by default.
+In insecure mode, all the requests can be tested by clicking on the "Try it out" button.